wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

    {: style="text-align: justify"}

 The second argument was [already addressed and won't be discussed again here](#bitcoin-can-thrive-even-if-miners-are-high-time-preference-greedy-actors).
 Regarding the first one, an important point about it is that it is a **purely technical argument**.
 However, spamming is not only a technical issue. **Spammers are ready to pay high TX fees to get their spam into blocks mainly because they are hoping to make a profit out of the spam**.
 The profits made by spammers **rely on a network effect around the standard they adopted to spam**.
 That is partly why spamming using **extremely inefficient data storage methods** continues to be dominant although more efficient "standards" to store data on-chain have been proposed.
-Updating default filters s**ends a strong message to signify that certain data injection methods are not desirable** and that **actors who rely on them are using non-desirable methods**.
+Updating default filters **sends a strong message to signify that certain data injection methods are not desirable** and that **actors who rely on them are using non-desirable methods**.
 Simply updating default filters in the past has worked, but for reasons unclear, Bitcoin Core developers have refused to consider spam as a significant issue since Taproot and did not take any action at all to update default filters.
 Breaking the network effect of a certain "standard" of spam is critical as **it forces spammers to adopt a new standard** and resets the whole process of **building an eco-system and creating a community around it**.
 This also sends a strong signal to [external sources of funding that might want to support spammers](https://x.com/PrinceySOV/status/1740821876992344352?s=20) that future investments are at risk of being rejected by the network at any moment.
 {: style="text-align: justify"}